 While hard skills are crucial for everyday workflows, soft skills are equally important to steer a conversation in the right direction.
 Your customer service training for employees should strike a balance between teaching hard technical skills (operating help desk software, knowledge of product features, etc.) and promoting soft skills such as active listening, empathy, patience, problem solving, leadership, and conflict resolution.

 This is great for the overall development and success of your agents.
 After all, people with great interpersonal skills can form better relationships with customers and build trust.

 How do you measure the success of your customer service training?
 Are employees able to execute what they have learned?
 Or are they still facing challenges?
 Monitoring their performance is the only way to find out.

 The right customer support software can help you track agent performance on a daily, weekly, and monthly basis.
-Just one glance and you can track metrics such as open tickets, resolved tickets, average ticket rating, and more.
+Just one glance, and you can track metrics such as open tickets, response time, average ticket rating, and more.